BestTimesToVisit.com Logo

 transport

 Embrace the TransMilenio, but know its quirks!
-This bus rapid transit system is Bogotá's lifeline, but avoid peak hours (7-9 AM and 5-7 PM) if you can, as it gets incredibly crowded.
-For a smoother experience, consider using the 'Sitp' buses that run on regular streets, or for longer distances, ride-sharing apps like Uber or Didi are readily available and relatively affordable.
+This bus rapid transit system is Bogotá's lifeline, but it gets *packed*.
+Aim to ride outside peak hours (before 6 AM or after 8 PM) if possible, and always keep your belongings secure.
+For shorter trips or when the TransMilenio feels overwhelming, ride-sharing apps like Uber or Didi are readily available and often more comfortable.

 money

-Carry cash for smaller vendors and markets, but use your credit card at larger establishments.
-While many places accept cards, especially in tourist areas like La Candelaria, smaller shops, street food stalls, and local markets often prefer cash.
-ATMs are plentiful, but inform your bank of your travel dates to avoid card blocks.
+Carry cash for smaller vendors and markets, but use your credit card for larger purchases.
+While many restaurants and shops accept cards, you'll find street food vendors, small artisan shops in La Candelaria, and local markets like Paloquemao prefer cash.
+ATMs are plentiful, but inform your bank of your travel dates to avoid card issues.

 culture

 Learn a few basic Spanish phrases – it goes a long way!
-Colombians are incredibly friendly and appreciate the effort.
-Even simple greetings like 'Hola,' 'Gracias,' and 'Por favor' can enhance your interactions, especially when ordering food or asking for directions in less touristy neighborhoods.
+While many in tourist areas speak some English, locals truly appreciate the effort.
+Simple greetings like 'Buenos días' (Good morning) or 'Gracias' (Thank you) can open doors to warmer interactions, especially when ordering food or asking for directions in less touristy neighborhoods.

 safety

 Be aware of your surroundings, especially in crowded areas and at night.
-While Bogotá is generally safe for tourists, petty theft can occur.
-Keep valuables out of sight, avoid flashing expensive electronics, and if you're unsure about a neighborhood after dark, opt for a taxi or ride-sharing service.
+Bogotá is a vibrant city, but like any major capital, petty theft can occur.
+Avoid flashing expensive electronics, keep your phone secure, and if you're unsure about a neighborhood at night, opt for a taxi or ride-sharing service instead of walking.

 food